 Diann Bauer, b.
-1972, Felice Grodin, b.
-1969, Elite Kedan, b.
-1968, Patricia Margarita Hernandez, b.
+1972; Felice Grodin, b.
+1969; Elite Kedan, b.
+1968; Patricia Margarita Hernandez, b.
 1983

+A.S.T.
+(Alliance of the Southern Triangle) is an experimental initiative of artists, architects and curators.
 Their work takes a range of forms, including painting, sculpture and architectural work as well as video installations, all of which explore how speculative art and design can be a site for the development of thought appropriate to the geospatial, political, urban, ecological and cultural realities of the 21st century.

 This group was part of Sharjah Biennial 13.